rvnsource/deploy-Langgraph-App-VertexAI-ReasoningEngine-service/README.txt

 -In program, agent keyword refers to app running in local laptop, whereas remote_agent keyword is an instance deployed in GCP Reasoning Engine managed service.
 -Need to create a bucket in gs (google storage), as defined in 'STAGING_BUCKET' in code code.
+  eg: Look for STAGING_BUCKET = "gs://reasoning-bucket-1"   in the code.